Do you feel like a fraud and know that one day you will be ‘caught out?’

 He felt inadequate, not good enough, and lived with the fear of being found out.

-He worried about going into meetings, giving presentations and making conference calls.
-Ironically, he excelled at this (not in his eyes) as he always over-prepared, in case he should be asked a question that he did not have the answer for and would be publicly shown up as the fraud that he is.
+He worried about going to meetings, giving presentations and making conference calls.
+Ironically, he excelled at this (not in his eyes) as he was always over-prepared, in case he should be asked a question that he did not have the answer to and would be publicly shown up as the fraud that he is.

 Making a mistake is not an option.

 Mistakes equal failure.
 Exposure.

 If you are starting to recognize yourself, you must be open to some cold hard facts.

 You are competent if you have not been sacked from your job and maybe have had a promotion.

 You do not have to believe this, as it probably will not make sense inside your head, but you might be open to the fact that there cannot be one set of rules for the masses and a unique set of rules for you.

-For the job you got, there would have been criteria to get selected for an interview.
+There would have been criteria for getting selected for an interview for the job you got.
 You met that criterion.

-Even though you may have thoughts to the contrary, you are able and competent to perform the job you are doing.
+Even though you may have thoughts to the contrary, you are able and competent to perform your job.

 The impossible expectations and ever-changing goalposts are the ones you set yourself.

 They will not be set by an external body, as they would never get past an equality hearing!